 What to expect from an adjuster

-A public adjuster should assess your losses and help you get every what you are owed from your insurance company, but don’t expect miracles.
+A public adjuster should assess your losses and help you get what you are owed from your insurance company, but don’t expect miracles.
 Your insurance provider will take your insurance claims adjuster’s findings into consideration, but they won’t necessarily greenlight everything just because you have your own adjuster involved.

 Homeowners should be aware that hiring a public adjuster after the process and negotiation of the claim is already started can slow the process, too.